-The NCMet project will integrate CEH and external data, models and science on natural capital assets, ecosystem services and human well-being.
-We envisage that this science will underpin policy implementation, such as natural flood management, ecosystem accounts and the Defra 25 year plan for natural capital restoration.
+The Narural Capital Metrics (NCMet) project is integrating CEH and external data, models and science on natural capital assets, ecosystem services and human well-being.
+We envisage that this science will underpin policy implementation, such as natural flood management, ecosystem accounts and the Defra 25-year plan for natural capital restoration.

 CEH has unrivalled expertise and experience in the science of the natural environment that underpins natural capital.
 We collect and collate data through programmes such as the Countryside Survey, Glastir Monitoring and Evaluation Project, the Environmental Change Network (ECN), the Biological Records Centre and the National River Flow Archive.
 Such environmental datasets can be used to define measures of natural capital that relate to human benefit.
 However, this often requires datasets to be translated or combined in complex ways because of multifaceted interactions and the multiple benefits that arise.
 For example, the existence of woodland, its location in a catchment, the interaction of the trees with soil all combine to determine carbon storage, flood management, recreation and biodiversity.